SnackFerret/Anthro-Stage/README.md

 # Licenses

 Anthro Stage is free, open source, and GPL friendly.
-You can use it for commercial projects, open source projects, or really almost whatever you want with two minor exception regarding logos and paid DLC.
+You can use it for commercial projects, open source projects, or really almost whatever you want with two minor exceptions regarding logos and paid DLC.

 <ul>
   <li>Logos — ?
 License